Pull-up: Use

 31st Marine Expeditionary Unit members in a team pull-up competition.

 Pull-ups are a common way to measure upper body strength, endurance, and strength-to-weight ratio.
 The strength to do a pull-up is correlated with job-related tasks in some careers such as firefighting, police, and military.

 Pull-ups are used as a conditioning activity for many sports, especially those that require pulling strength, including rock climbing, gymnastics, rope climbing, rowing, and swimming.
 They are also used by police and military to increase muscular strength among their members.

 Some organizations have allowed women to use a flexed arm hang as a substitute for a pull up in fitness tests after discovering that few female recruits could complete a pull-up.
 According to a 2003 study in college-age women, one third of participants were able to complete a pull-up after a twelve-week full-body strength training program.

 Guinness World Records

 The Guinness World Record for the most consecutive pull-ups was set by Japan Coast Guard diver Kenta Adachi in 2022 with 651 pull-ups, taking 87 minutes.
 In 2024 he improved his record to 1224 pull-ups.
 The rule was that one pull-up has to be done every 15 seconds.
 The world record for pull-ups with no breaks is 88, held by Joonas Mäkipelto.
-The Guinness World Record for the maximum amount of weight added to a weighted pull-up was set by David Marchante of Spain in 2016, with 104.55 kg.
+The heaviest weighted pull up is 146.64 kg and was achieved by Liu Weiqiang from China in Zhangjiakou, Hebei, China, on 1 February 2025.
+The Guinness World Record for longest dead hang on a pull-up bar by a woman over age 80 was surpassed by over a minute in 2026 when Bonnie Sumner hung for more than 3 minutes.
+The Guinness World Record for the most pull ups in 24 hours (male) was set by Enrique Zapata from Mexico in 2026 with 12,345 pull ups.
+The Guinness World Record for the most pull ups in 24 hours (female) was set by Olivia Vinson from Australia in 2025 with 7,079 pull ups.